TolulopeOmo/analysing_hotels/README.md

 My aim to this project is to conduct sentiment analysis on textual hotel reviews.
 I'm curious as to whether the users' remarks expressed favorable or negative thoughts.
-To investigate all of the positive and negative reviews, I employed visualization.zß
+To investigate all of the positive and negative reviews, I employed visualization.